How to Steal a Dog

 This book has good characterization, and I liked the writing style.
 The protagonist makes an error - spoiler - she steals the dog.
 The ethical issues are logical for a child's mind, and not pounded at the reader - excellent treatment in that respect, but so frustrating!
 You know she's going to make the bad choice, she makes the bad choice and feels terrible and it just lasts and lasts, and you want her to do something else.
 The inevitability of it is hard to get through.
-I liked how the author dealt with the main character's embarrassment about poverty - a good reminder for teachers, parents of friends, and potential friends themselves to broaden expectations for and kindness to those around you.
+I liked how the author dealt with the main character's embarrassment about poverty - a good reminder for teachers, parents of friends, and potential friends themselves to broaden expectations about others' experiences and to extend kindness to those around us.